Phone Number:

 BP 6100 4CS Bylaws

-• The Board of Directors shall adopt bylaws to establish rules and other provisions for implementing the intent and purpose of this Corporation.
+The Board of Directors shall adopt bylaws to establish rules and other provisions for implementing the intent and purpose of the non-profit Corporation.
 The Board of Directors is charged with the responsibility to update and change the bylaws as necessary per Corporation Code.
-Changes in the number of maximum and minimum numbers of Board of Directors members require membership ratification.

 BP 6105 Amendment of Bylaws